 Do you have a room (or whole house) being remodeled over time?

 Note: I’ve gotten emails asking if anyone really lives in this space.
 (HA!
 Yes.)
-I do like our kitchen counters clean, but we are in the process of selling our home and took everything out for the pictures. :)
+I do like our kitchen counters clean, however, we took these photos to sell our home and removed everything from the counters.